datacarpentry/image-processing/episodes/07-thresholding.md

 - Explain what thresholding is and how it can be used.
 - Use histograms to determine appropriate threshold values to use for the thresholding process.
 - Apply simple, fixed-level binary thresholding to an image.
-- Explain the difference between using the operator `>` or the operator `<` to threshold an image represented by a numpy array.
+- Explain the difference between using the operator `>` or the operator `<` to threshold an image represented by a NumPy array.
 - Describe the shape of a binary image produced by thresholding via `>` or `<`.
 - Explain when Otsu's method for automatic thresholding is appropriate.
 - Apply automatic thresholding to an image using Otsu's method.